plotly/plotly.py/doc/python/webgl-vs-svg.md

 *New in 5.19*

+Most browsers have a limit of between 8 and 16 WebGL contexts per page.
+Each Plotly WebGL-based figure uses one context, so if you exceed your browser's limit, not all figures will render and you'll see an error.
+In the console in Chrome, for example, you'll see the error: "Too many active WebGL contexts.
+Oldest context will be lost".

-If you encounter WebGL context limits when rendering many WebGL-based figures on one page, you can use [Virtual WebGL](https://github.com/greggman/virtual-webgl).
+If you encounter WebGL context limits when rendering WebGL-based figures on one page, you can use [Virtual WebGL](https://github.com/greggman/virtual-webgl).

 To use it, in the environment where your Plotly figures are being rendered, load the Virtual WebGL script, "https://unpkg.com/virtual-webgl@1.0.6/src/virtual-webgl.js", for example, using a `<script>` tag.